kitschpatrol/yanki/readme.md

 ## Known issues

-- [ ] GitHub-flavored Markdown style autolinks are not detected.
-(They're currently in conflict with the way WikiLinks are processed.
-I have to move that implementation from a Remark transformer plugin to a Micromark parser.)
 - [ ] Intra-note links _do not update_ after automatic renaming, e.g. via the `--manage-filenames` flag, potentially resulting in broken links.

 ## The future